South Africa demands Australian minister retract white farmer comments

 Commenting this week on a documentary about violent rural crime in South Africa, Dutton said the farmers deserved “special attention”, according to the Sydney Morning Herald and other Australian media.

-“I do think, on the information that I’ve seen, people do need help and they need help from a civilized country like ours,” Dutton said.
+“I do think, on the information that I’ve seen, people do need help and they need help from a civilised country like ours,” Dutton said.

 He also pointed to plans by new President Cyril Ramaphosa to allow expropriation of land as a solution to the massive land ownership inequalities that remain more than two decades after the end of apartheid.

-Speaking to parliament this week, Ramaphosa said South Africa was not heading down the road toward the type of violent and chaotic seizure of white-owned farms that triggered economic collapse in Zimbabwe nearly 20 years ago.
+Speaking to parliament this week, Ramaphosa said South Africa was not heading down the road towards the type of violent and chaotic seizure of white-owned farms that triggered economic collapse in Zimbabwe nearly 20 years ago.

 “We cannot have a situation where we allow land grabs, because that is anarchy,” Ramaphosa said.
 “We cannot have a situation of anarchy when we have proper constitutional means through which we can work to give land to our people.”